tuanemuy/csvdoc/docs/spec.md

 - Tag: img
 - Value (2nd column): Alternative text for the image (value for the `alt` attribute).
-- Attributes (final column): The `src` attribute is required.
+- Attributes (3rd column): The `src` attribute is required.
 Other attributes such as `width`, `height`, etc. can be specified as needed.
-- `alt` attribute priority: If the `alt` attribute is also specified in the final column attributes, the value in the 2nd column takes precedence.
+- `alt` attribute priority: If the `alt` attribute is also specified in the 3rd column attributes, the value in the 2nd column takes precedence.
 - Treatment as a block: When an `img` tag is used as a standalone line, it is enclosed in a `<p>` tag.

 #### Example 1